student-kshitish/spider-web-slm/README.md

 Spider Web SLM is a **proof of concept and a work in progress**, not a competitive language model.
 It is being actively developed with the goal of improving its capabilities over time.

 In its current state it demonstrates that Lorenz-63 chaos dynamics can be used as a trainable routing mechanism without divergence, and that SRM provides a fixed-size sequential context store.
+Its main *research* contribution is the binding investigation above: by building the non-attention alternative and instrumenting exactly where it breaks, it gives a constructive, measured account of what attention supplies natively — a content-agnostic, identity-preserving copy at both the routing and the output stage — that an averaging-based substrate structurally lacks.

 The fair parameter-matched scaling test (above) shows that SRM's theoretical O(1) memory advantage does not yet translate into a practical advantage at the tested sequence lengths — both architectures grow at similar rates up to 2048 tokens.
 A real advantage would require much longer contexts than those tested, and would need to be weighed against the 65–149× throughput deficit from the serial hop loop.

 It does not yet demonstrate that chaos routing outperforms a comparably-sized transformer.
 The planned ablation comparing the Lorenz router against an identically-structured linear router (same parameters, same training budget) was interrupted early.
 The preliminary result at step 3,600 showed the linear router slightly ahead in cross-entropy — suggesting that at this scale the routing mechanism is unlikely to be the performance bottleneck, and that data volume, model depth, and training budget dominate.
 Closing that question with a full-budget ablation is part of ongoing work.